-He smiled, his crooked grin got me, and we laughed for a full 2 minutes.
+He smiled, his crooked grin got me, and we laughed for a full two minutes.
 I yanked it out and we burst out into more laughter.

 The seat of the car feels too soft.
-I might fall right through to hell.
+I might fall right through to Hell.
 My heart is breaking.

 This isn’t the first time he has been through this, I realize, as I continue to stare at him; he knows too much.
 He’s ready to shove it down my throat if I don’t comply.
 In a certain way, he is.
 I sense his fear is of getting an American girl pregnant out of wedlock and the trouble that means for him.
 He isn’t the kind of guy who would abandon his child, or he wouldn’t be here, but he’ll kill it.
 I tip my head considering that.

-In his country I could be tortured or killed.
+In his country, I could be tortured or killed.
 In his country, I may be forced to leave my child out of wedlock in the street.
 I knew he knew it wouldn’t happen in the United States, but just like me, he had been raised a certain way and we often regress when faced with a dilemma.

 I am only committing one sin.
 I close my eyes, put the pill in my mouth and pretend to swallow.
 I even take a drink of water and speak carefully while the pill starts to disintegrate tucked away in my upper cheek.
 I need to get out of here, so I can spit it out.